rominaahmaadi/DNABERT-Mutation/README.md

 The interpretability part of the project was the hardest to get working.
 DNABERT-2 uses Flash Attention by default, which is a fused CUDA kernel that never actually computes the attention matrix, so you cannot extract it directly.
 I worked around this by monkey-patching the attention module to store standard PyTorch attention weights.
 I also tried Integrated Gradients for attribution but had to abandon it because the Triton backward kernel produced non-converging completeness errors.
 I switched to Input x Gradient instead, which maps each nucleotide position to how much it influenced the model's prediction.

 I built this as a learning project.
-The goal was to understand the full pipeline from raw genomic data to a model that can say something interpretable about what it learned.
+The goal was to understand the full pipeline from raw genomic data to a model that can say something interpretable about what it learned